-I am a Postdoctoral Teaching Scholar in African History at North Carolina State University.
-I received my Ph.D. from Michigan State University in 2019.
+I am an Africanist dedicated to utilizing digital history and computational methods to study, preserve, and promote African Studies to a wide audience.
+Currently, I am applying these skills as a Postdoctoral Teaching Scholar in African History at North Carolina State University, where I teach introductory and upper-level courses in African history.
+I received my Ph.D. from the Department of History at Michigan State University.
 My research examines the history of Zulu amabutho (age-grades, regiments) from the time of Shaka Zulu to the present.
 I created a digital archive of the 2010 World Cup.
 I mapped the expansion of Zuluness through public displays using StoryMapsJS.
-I write regularly and serve as contributing editor for Africa is a Country, profiling digital Africanist projects and sharing my own research.
+I write regularly and serve as a contributing editor for Africa is a Country, profiling digital Africanist projects and sharing my own research.
 I have also written for GradHacker and Football Is Coming Home.